 The Partnership Grant program is intended to foster cooperation between agriculture professionals and small groups of farmers and ranchers to catalyze on-farm research, demonstration, and education activities related to sustainable agriculture.

 Examples of appropriate projects include: developing a curriculum about food storage for farmers and processors, on-farm testing of cropping system strategies or grazing systems, cooperative efforts to develop new marketing approaches, or investigations into new approaches to processing and/or adding value to sustainably produced farm products.

-- Partnership Grants are for on-farm research, demonstration and/or educational projects and are funded for up to 24 months.
+- Partnership Grants are for on-farm research, demonstration, and/or educational projects funded for up to 24 months.

 - Up to $40,000 total funding request per application is allowed.

 - An Agricultural Professional is the grant applicant and the project coordinator.

 - Typically three or more farmers or ranchers are expected to be substantially involved in the project.

 - Each farm/ranch must be an independent and separate/distinct operation.

 - NCR-SARE uses an online grant application system for this program.
 More information is available in the call for proposals.

 - The NCR-SARE Administrative Council makes Grant-making decisions.